The Ultimate Guide To Perfecting Your SaaS KPIs and Metrics

 Despite all of the knowledge we’ve shared with you, mistakes happen.
 Below we nail down the most common reasons KPIs fail and mistakes to avoid when determining your KPI strategy.

 Why KPIs Fail + Common Mistakes

-Okay, so at this point you’ve sat in on what we consider a “KPI definition strategy” session.
-Your KPIs have been defined, you’ve got a rough outline on how to hit your targets, and your team is pretty clear on how to measure progress - that sounds like it ended on a high note!
+Okay, so at this point, you’ve sat in on what we consider a “KPI definition strategy” session.
+Your KPIs have been defined, you’ve got a rough outline of how to hit your targets, and your team is pretty clear on how to measure progress - that sounds like it ended on a high note!
 Easier said than done, we know.